akfreed/CppSocketsXPlatform/UnitTest/README.md

 **clang-format** is a customizable auto-formatter developed by LLVM and written in C++.
 I like it because the customizations are relatively quick and easy to setup.
 I was able to set it pretty close to my desired style, although I needed to compromise. **Be careful when running pre-commit manually, as it will unforgivingly auto-edit your unstaged files.**

 **clang-tidy** is a static analysis and style-checking tool developed by LLVM and written in C++.
 It does many different kinds of checks for things like bugs, security, performance, style, etc. It's the Sterling Archer of linters.
 It's a pain to setup and work with.
 It takes a long time and uses all your resources.
 It does a lot and it's really good at its job, but it gets distracted easily and makes so much noise that you'll end up ignoring everything it says.

 It is critical to have at least the minimum versions of the linting tools.
 Cross-platform C++ linting tools in general are surprisingly primitive.
 Lots of brilliant people and huge companies work on them.
 The language itself is well-studied and has been around longer than half the people who use it.
-Yet, modern-day C++ linting tools are either very rudimentary or very difficult to setup and give too many false errors.
+Yet, modern-day C++ linting tools are either very rudimentary or very difficult to setup and give too many warnings and false errors.
 It's important to have the latest versions to get better checks and better control over the flow.
-This is particularly an issue for Linux distributions such as Ubuntu and CentOS, which run stable versions of packages on long-term-support releases.
+This is particularly an issue for Linux distributions such as Ubuntu and CentOS, which run older stable versions of packages on long-term-support releases.

 This is why Homebrew is recommended for Linux.
 Both Homebrew and Chocolatey for Windows have recent versions of various packages.